tharunkumarmekala/Stroke-Risk-Predictor/README.md

 ### Personalized recommendations:
 Based on the risk level, the system will suggest lifestyle changes (e.g., improved diet, exercise, etc.).

-## Performance Metrics

-The model was trained and evaluated on a public dataset of stroke risk factors, achieving the following metrics:

-**Precision**: 0.903

-**Recall**: 0.930

-**F1 Score**: 0.916

-**AUC (Area Under the Curve)**: 0.979

-These metrics demonstrate strong performance in predicting stroke risk while maintaining a high recall rate to minimize false negatives.

 ## Technologies Used